Memoir for Rivers and The Dictator

 Through the performers’ exploration of various relationships and power dynamics experienced within history, it considers the body as the key resource for connecting with, understanding and responding to the activities of the past, and proposes a lens for observing and anticipating the impact of these events on our collective future.

 Each of us is the Landscape, The Dictator, The Public.
 Each of us is The Pacifist and The Aggressor.
 We are Time and Timeless – an artefact in flux.
 There is no linearity or central figure in this story.
 We are all part of this narrative.

 Lighting: Jennifer Hector

-Memoir for Rivers and The Dictator was commissioned as part of the Keir Choreographic Award 2018.
+Memoir for Rivers and The Dictator was initially commissioned as a 20 minute work as part of the Keir Choreographic Award 2018.
 The award was generously supported by the Keir Foundation, Dancehouse (Melbourne), Carriageworks (Sydney), The Australia Council for The Arts and City of Yarra.